SatelliteShorelines/CoastSeg/docs/case_study_2.md

 - You can see the ROI ID in the hover menu located to the top right of the map

+- Read this quick [guide](https://satelliteshorelines.github.io/CoastSeg/How-to-Filter-Out-Bad-Imagery/) on how to filter bad imagery in CoastSeg.

 **Sort out Images with Sea Ice**

 - Sort any bad images into the 'bad folder'